oktadev/okta-blog/_source/_posts/2020-11-13-nextjs-typescript.md

 image: blog/featured/okta-react-bottle-headphones.jpg
 type: conversion
 changelog:
 - 2021-10-21: Updated to use Okta CLI and React 17.
 You can see changes to this post in [okta-blog#925](https://github.com/oktadev/okta-blog/pull/925).
+Updates to the example can be viewed in [okta-nextjs-typescript-example#1](https://github.com/oktadev/okta-nextjs-typescript-example/pulls/1).
 github: https://github.com/oktadev/okta-nextjs-typescript-example
 ---